Best Low Protein Dog Foods

 Dehydrated Lamb, Whole Spelt, Whole Oats, Dried Whole Eggs, Fresh Herring, Dehydrated Herring, Chicken Fat, Herring Oil, Dried Beet Pulp, Dried Carrots, Sun-Cured Alfalfa Meal, Inulin, Fructooligosaccharides, Yeast Extract, Dried Blueberry, Dried Apple, Dried Pomegranate, Dried Sweet Orange, Dried Spinach, Psyllium Seed Husk, Salt, Brewers Dried Yeast, Turmeric, Glucosamine, Chondroitin Sulfate, Vitamin A Supplement, Vitamin D3 Supplement, Vitamin E Supplement, Ascorbic Acid, Niacin, Calcium Pantothenate, Riboflavin, Pyridoxine Hydrochloride, Thiamine Mononitrate, Biotin, Folic Acid, Vitamin B12 Supplement, Choline Chloride, Beta-Carotene, Zinc Methionine Hydroxy Analogue Chelate, Manganese Methionine Hydroxy Analogue Chelate, Ferrous Glycine, Copper Methionine Hydroxy Analogue Chelate, Selenium Yeast, Dl-Methionine, Taurine, L-Carnitine, Aloe Vera Gel Concentrate, Green Tea Extract, Rosemary Extract, Mixed Tocopherols

-What Should You Look for in a Low Protein Dog Food?
+What Should You Look for in a Low-Protein Dog Food?

 Reasons Your Dog May Need A Low-Protein Formula